Saggi432/gke-private-api/README.md

 ## Objective

-Currently there are several ways to access a k8s-api-server configured with private end point on GCP.
-By deploying this helm chart you should be able to access the k8s api from your desktop as long as you are in your corporate network.

-The solution is based on the below link, which requires many manual steps of creating a docker image, k8s deployment and network load balancer to access an API servers.
+The solution is based on the below link, which requires many manual steps of creating a docker image(hosting on your registry), configuring k8s deployment and network load balancer.
 By using this helm chart it avoids these manual steps.

 https://cloud.google.com/solutions/creating-kubernetes-engine-private-clusters-with-net-proxies